neogeno/shango-lightning-wallet/README.md

 * **Quick On-boarding**.
 I believe there is a better alternative to running a half-disabled node on your phone that takes almost half an hour to get the synchronisation ready before you can start using it.
 Shango lets you use LND now without waiting by spinning up a ready to use, blockchain synchronised LND node with connected peers the moment you download the app.

+* **Multiple Device Access**.
+If you run your own node, or use the AWS Cloud node, you can install Shango on multiple devices and access your node to make payments from anywhere.

 * **Send and Receive payments**.
 Shango can send and receive payments with no additional software.
 Due to security reasons, most wallets will not allow you to receive payments on your phone.
 If they do, they do it by having additional layers of servers in between to accomplish this and this means they are no longer running a pure LND server and have their own code added to it.

 * **Better security of funds**.
 Your own node or Shango cloud nodes **can be** online all the time, mobile wallets are not.
 The way the Lightning Network works, if you open a channel to someone and they decide to get naughty and force close based on a previous state you may lose money because your phone's node is off-line most of the time.
 I know there are other proposed solutions like Watchtowers (https://www.coindesk.com/laolu-building-watchtower-fight-bitcoin-lightning-fraud/) but  this is not ready now and we have no idea if and when this concept will be popular.
 Ultimately, this still goes back to outsourcing your security to someone else so this is just the same as outsourcing your node in the first place.